Openki/Openki/README.md

 - Is here in the [Wiki](https://github.com/schuel/hmmm/wiki)

 ### License
-AGPL – GNU Affero General Public License
+- AGPL – GNU Affero General Public License (for the sourcecode)
+- Intended for Course Contents: Creative Commons (BY) SA